blawesom/osc-finops/docs/PRD.md

 ---

-### 3.5 Budget Management (FR-4.3)
+### 3.5 Cost Management (Unified View) - FR-2.1, FR-2.2, FR-4.1, FR-4.2, FR-4.3

 #### Feature Description
-Enable users to create, track, and manage budgets with alerts and compliance reporting.
+Unified "Cost Management" tab that combines consumption history, trend analysis, and budget management into a single cohesive view.
+This replaces the separate Consumption, Trends, and Budgets tabs, providing an integrated experience for cost monitoring and budget tracking.

+The unified view displays:
+- **Past Consumption**: Historical consumption data for available periods
+- **Budget Management**: Create and manage repeatable budgets per period (monthly, quarterly, yearly)
+- **Trend Projection**: Consumption trends projected until the end of the budget period
+- **Unified Graph**: Single chart showing consumption, budget limits, and trend projections together
+- **Period Details**: Table showing consumption, budget, remaining budget, and utilization per period

 #### User Stories
 - **US-5.1**: As a project manager, I want to create budgets per project so I can control spending
 - **US-5.2**: As a CFO, I want to set budgets for departments so I can manage organizational spending
-- **US-5.3**: As a project manager, I want to receive budget alerts so I can take action before exceeding budgets
+- **US-5.3**: As a project manager, I want to see consumption, trends, and budgets in one view so I can make informed decisions
-- **US-5.4**: As a CFO, I want to see budget compliance reports so I can monitor adherence
+- **US-5.4**: As a CFO, I want to see budget compliance with consumption trends so I can monitor adherence
+- **US-5.5**: As a project manager, I want to see trend projections until budget end date so I can plan ahead
+- **US-5.6**: As a CFO, I want to visualize consumption vs. budget in a unified graph so I can quickly identify issues

 #### Acceptance Criteria
-- [ ] Users can create budgets for projects, departments, or accounts
+- [x] Users can create budgets with name, amount, period type (monthly/quarterly/yearly), start date, and optional end date
-- [ ] Users can set budget alert thresholds (50%, 75%, 90%, 100%)
+- [x] Budgets repeat automatically per period type until end date (if specified) or indefinitely
-- [ ] System tracks budget vs. actual spending
+- [x] System tracks budget vs. actual spending per period
-- [ ] System supports multiple budget periods (monthly, quarterly, yearly)
-- [ ] System displays budget utilization and remaining budget
+- [x] System displays budget utilization and remaining budget per period
+- [x] System shows consumption data for available historical periods
+- [x] System projects consumption trends until the end of the selected budget period
+- [x] Unified graph displays consumption line, budget line, and trend projection line
+- [x] System shows period details table with consumption, budget, remaining, and utilization
+- [x] Users can select a budget to analyze against consumption and trends
+- [x] Budget calculations are accurate per period
+- [x] All data sources (consumption, trends, budget) load and display correctly
+- [x] Trend data only appears within the requested date range (from_date to to_date)
+- [x] Budget periods are displayed throughout the entire date range, not just after to_date
+- [x] Consumption data points are evenly spaced and aligned with timeline periods
+- [x] All datasets (consumption, trend, budget) use consistent period keys aligned to the timeline
+- [x] Timeline serves as master reference ensuring all data points align correctly on X-axis
-- [ ] System generates budget compliance reports
+- [ ] Users can set budget alert thresholds (50%, 75%, 90%, 100%) - Future enhancement
-- [ ] Alerts trigger at correct thresholds
+- [ ] Alerts trigger at correct thresholds - Future enhancement
-- [ ] Budget calculations are accurate
-- [ ] Multi-account budget support works
+- [ ] Multi-account budget support - Future enhancement

 #### Technical Requirements
-- Budget storage (in-memory for MVP, database for future)
+- Budget storage in database (SQLite/PostgreSQL with SQLAlchemy)
-- Alert generation logic
+- Budget API endpoints (CRUD operations)
-- Budget vs. actual calculation
+- Budget status calculation (spent vs. budget per period)
+- Trend projection extension until budget end date
+- Unified chart visualization (Chart.js) with multiple datasets
+- Data aggregation and alignment for unified display
-- Period calculation (monthly/quarterly/yearly)
+- Period calculation (monthly/quarterly/yearly) with proper date handling

-- Report generation
+#### Integration Notes
+- Consumption History (section 3.2) functionality is integrated into this tab
+- Trend Analysis (section 3.4) functionality is integrated into this tab with projection support
+- Separate Consumption, Trends, and Budgets tabs are hidden but code preserved for potential future use

 #### Priority: **MEDIUM** (Advanced Feature)